PrefectHQ/prefect/docs/concepts/deployments.md

 !!! note "Storage definitions create new storage blocks"

-    Currently, if you specify the configuration for a storage block instance on the deployment, Prefect creates a new instance of that storage configuration each time you create or update the deployment, even if an identical configuration already exists.
+    If you specify the ID of an existing storage block configuration, Prefect uses that block and does not create a new one.

-    If you specify the ID of an existing storage configuration, Prefect uses that configuration and does not create a new one.
+    Currently, if you specify the configuration for a storage block instance on the deployment, Prefect creates a new storage block for that storage configuration each time you create or update the deployment, even if an identical configuration already exists.
+Note that, if the storage configuration is the same, this does not create a new storage location, it simply creates a new pointer to the same storage location.